freefood89/freefood89.github.io/_posts/2015-11-15-engineering-productivity.md

 author: Rentaro
 ---

-I've tried out being a software developer for just over a year now and I should reflect on my experiences.
+I've had an interesting year and a bit of pretending to be a software developer.

-I spent my first year in an API development team using Java+Spring with hundreds of members while also quasi-managing my own API development team after hours.
+I spent my 10 months in an API development team using Java+Spring with hundreds of members while also quasi-managing my own API development team after hours.
 During the Spring I started to manage the cloud infrastructure of the after-hours project.
 Not having the proper automation infrastructure in place in my workplace, I was determined to do it the right way for this side project: everything from automated testing with Jenkins (with Mocha and NoseTests) to the automated deployment of containers to Amazons EC2 Container Service (ECS).
 Finally in July, I left my API team and joined a DevOps team to gain further experience in automating infrastructure.

 In the past year I've picked up "Project Phoenix" by Gene Kim and recently started reading Fred Brooks' "The Mythical Man Month".
 This is a reflection on the year with respect to lessons learned about software development work flow.